-All communication concerning Clinical Trial Grant applications and administration should be addressed to the FightMND Research Co-ordinator, Dr Davor Stanic, by email to researchgrants@fightmnd.org.au.
+All communication concerning Clinical Trial Grant applications and administration should be addressed to Dr Davor Stanic at FightMND, by email to researchgrants@fightmnd.org.au.

-1. PROPRIETARY RIGHTS
+1. Proprietary Rights

 1.1.
-The Principal Investigator/Administering/Sponsoring Institution will maintain full control of scientific work and all corresponding responsibilities.
+The Primary Investigator/Administering/ Sponsoring institution will maintain full control of scientific work and all corresponding responsibilities.
 A scope of work will be agreed upon by all parties prior to initiation of funding.
 If necessary, confidentiality agreements will be incorporated.

-2. FUNDING ARRANGEMENTS
+2. Funding arrangements

 2.1.
-FightMND Clinical Trial Grants are time-limited, and applicants should ensure that proper consideration is given to this in the proposal.
-When the study is approved in principle, the initial sum awarded by FightMND will be for the first six (6) months only.
-Approval of funding for subsequent invoices at six (6) monthly intervals will be subject to availability of funds, the receipt, from the grantee, of satisfactory clinical trial progress and financial reports, and achievement of agreed milestones.
-Members of FightMND, its Cure Sub-Committee and Board will review progress reports to decide outcomes.
+FightMND Clinical Trial Grants are timelimited, and applicants should ensure that proper consideration is given to this in the proposal.
+When the study is approved in principle, the initial sum awarded by FightMND will be for the first milestone only.
+Approval of funding for subsequent invoices will be subject to: availability of funds; the receipt from the grantee and/or Administering Institution of achievement of agreed milestones; and the receipt from the grantee and/or Administering Institution of satisfactory clinical trial progress and financial reports.
+Members of FightMND, its Cure Sub-Committee and Board will review milestone achievement, and progress and financial reports to decide outcomes.
 2.2.
 If the applicant under-spends in any year, FightMND can, at its discretion, give approval for the balance to be carried into the following year.
 Expenditure beyond the end date will only be permitted if authorised by FightMND in advance.
-Requests must be made by contacting Dr Davor Stanic, FightMND Research Co-ordinator, at least eight weeks prior to the original completion date at researchgrants@fightmnd.org.au.
+Requests must be made by contacting FightMND at least eight weeks prior to the original completion date, by email to Dr Davor Stanic at researchgrants@fightmnd.org.au.